FabioMotta/Algorithms-Problem-Solving/README.md

 # Algorithms-Problem-Solving

-## Programs written during the semester abroad at Hanyang University (Seoul, Korea) in the Algorithms and Problem Solving class.
+## Programs written during the semester abroad at Hanyang University (Seoul, Korea) in the class "Algorithms and Problem Solving".